Harris kicks off fall campaign blitz with Labor Day events in key states - KVIA

 The vice president reiterated her support for the PRO Act, legislation that would ensure workers’ rights to unionize and collectively bargain for workplace changes, and vowed to “end union busting once and for all.”

-The Detroit rally comes 64 days ahead of election day and, as Harris noted in her remarks, 24 days before mail-in absentee voting begins in Michigan.
-The vice president echoed her warnings that the race would be close to the end.
+Monday’s events come 64 days ahead of Election Day and, as Harris noted in her remarks, 24 days before mail-in absentee voting begins in Michigan and 14 days before it begins in Pennsylvania.
+The vice president echoed previous warnings that the race would be close to the end.

 “I’m telling you we know how they play, we know what they do,” she said.
 “So let’s not pay too much attention to the polls.
 Let’s know, like labor always does, we are out here running like we are the underdog in this race because we know what we are fighting for.”